 Allies represent the characters that offer support to the protagonist along the journey.
-Some allies may be introduced from the start of the story, while others may be earned and gained along the journey.
-Secondary characters and allies provide additional character development for the hero—the writer crafts interactions, events, and relationships that further show who the hero is at heart, what they believe in, and what they’re willing to fight for.
+Some allies may be introduced from the beginning, while others may be gained along the journey.
+Secondary characters and allies provide additional nuance for the hero, through interactions, events, and relationships that further show who the hero is at heart, what they believe in, and what they’re willing to fight for.
 The role of the allies is to bring hope, inspiration, and further drive the hero to do what needs to be done.

 Enemies represent a foil to the allies.
-While allies can bring hope and inspiration, enemies will provide challenges, conflicts, tests, and challenges to the hope of the hero’s success.
-While both allies and enemies may instigate transformative growth, enemies do so in a way that fosters conflict and struggle.
+While allies bring hope and inspiration, enemies will provide challenges, conflicts, tests, and challenges.
+Both allies and enemies may instigate transformative growth, but enemies do so in a way that fosters conflict and struggle.

-Tests: One major test that Bilbo faces occurs within the dark and damp cave hidden in the goblin town.
+The first major obstacle that Bilbo faces occurs within the dark and damp cave hidden in the goblin town.
 All alone, Bilbo must pluck up the wit and courage to outriddle a creature named Gollum.
 In doing so, Bilbo discovers the secret power of a golden ring (another hero talisman) that will aid him and the party through the rest of the journey.

-Allies: The elves encountered after Bilbo “crosses the threshold” are presented as allies in the story.
-They offer gifts of food, a safe place to rest, and insight and guidance that allows the party to continue on their journey.
+The elves encountered after Bilbo “crosses the threshold” are presented as allies in the story.
+The hero receives gifts of food, a safe place to rest, and insight and guidance that allows the party to continue on their journey.
 While the party doesn’t dwell long with the elves, the elves also provide further character development for the party at large: the serious dwarf personalities are juxtaposed against the playful elvish ones, and the elves offer valuable historical insight with backstory to the weapons the party gathered from the troll encounter.

 7. Approach to the Inmost Cave

-The approach to the inmost cave of the Hero’s Journey is the tense quiet before the storm; it’s the part of the story right before the hero faces the major challenge, and it can be positioned in a few different ways.
-By now, the hero has—successfully, or unsuccessfully—overcome obstacles, setbacks, and tests, gained and lost allies and enemies, and has transformed in some way from the original protagonist first introduced in the ordinary world.
+The approach to the inmost cave of the Hero’s Journey is the tense quiet before the storm; it’s the part of the story right before the hero faces their greatest fear, and it can be positioned in a few different ways.
+By now, the hero has overcome obstacles, setbacks, and tests, gained and lost allies and enemies, and has transformed in some way from the original protagonist first introduced in the ordinary world.